sybila/boolean-network-sketches/README.md

 ```

 To run the experiments regarding scalability, use the following binary.
-It is a general method for inference using network sketches with attractor data, so you can choose arbitrary model.
+It is a general method for the inference using network sketches with attractor data, so you can choose an arbitrary model.

 ````
 ./target/release/inference-with-attractors [OPTIONS] <MODEL_PATH> <ATTRACTOR_DATA_PATH>